-The IRS considers commuting a noncash taxable benefit to the employee even when use of the vehicle is for the employer's benefit.
+The IRS considers commuting to be a noncash taxable benefit to the employee even when the use of the vehicle is for the benefit of the employer.
 There are very few exceptions to the taxability of commuting.
 Exceptions are for certain vehicles that are not likely to be used for personal use because of their design.
 These vehicles are listed in IRS Publication 15-B.

 - The method of calculating the taxable fringe benefit is dependent on the employee’s status.

-- Commuting rule: Most state employees may use this rule by which the value of a vehicle provided to an employee for commuting is computed by multiplying each one-way commute by $1.50.
+- Commuting rule: Most state employees may use the commuting rule.
+Under this rule, the value of a vehicle provided to an employee for commuting is computed by multiplying each one-way commute by $1.50.
+If more than one employee commutes in the vehicle, this value applies to each employee.
 This amount must be included in the employee’s wages or reimbursed by the employee.
-If more than one employee commutes in the vehicle, this value applies to each employee.

-- Cents-per-mile method: May also be used by most state employees.
+- Cents per mile: A cents-per-mile method may also be used by most state employees.

-- Automobile lease valuation rule: Elected officials or employees whose compensation is at least as great as a federal government employee at Executive Level V (for 2022; $165,300) are not allowed to calculate taxable income under the commuting rule.
+- Automobile lease valuation rule: Elected officials or employees whose compensation is at least as great as a federal government employee at Executive Level V (for 2023; $172,100) are not allowed to compute taxable income under the commuting rule.
 These officials and employees must use the automobile lease valuation rule to compute taxable income.

 - All valuation methods are described in detail in IRS Publication 15-B.

-The employee may choose to have the value included as taxable income or pay the employer for personal use rather than treating it as wages.
-The taxable amount, if not paid by the employee, must be processed through payroll, so taxes are calculated and amounts are reported on the employee's W-2.
+The employee may choose to have the value included as taxable income or pay the employer for personal use rather than having it treated as wages.
 When treating the value as wages, the imputed income is subject to FICA and income tax withholding.
+The taxable amount, if not paid by the employee, must be processed through payroll so that taxes are calculated and amounts are reported on the employee's W-2.